blawok/named-entity-recognition/README.md

 ## Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-If you would like to collaborate on points from **further work**, feel free to open an issue or msg me on [linkedin](https://www.linkedin.com/in/bkowalczuk/) :wink:
+If you would like to collaborate on points from **further research**, feel free to open an issue or msg me on [linkedin](https://www.linkedin.com/in/bkowalczuk/) :wink: